JamesNZL/notion-assignment-import/README.md

 2. Unzip the `.zip` archive.

-3. Navigate to the file `Notion Canvas Assignment Import` in `notion-assignment-import-safari/Content/MacOS`.
+3. Navigate to the file `Notion Canvas Assignment Import` in `Notion Canvas Assignment Import/Content/MacOS`.

 4. Open up the `terminal` app.
 Paste in this command: